okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 It is introduced to be able to run `stateful applications` that need:

 1. A stable pod hostname (instead of podname-randomstr) - will have an index ie podname-0, podname-1 etc.
 2. Stateful app requires multi pods with vols based on their ordinal number.

-*   currently deleting and/or scaling a PetSet down will not deleted volumes associated.
+Currently deleting and/or scaling a PetSet down will not deleted volumes associated.